Mount Marty University Online NP Programs

 Writing help, tutoring, academic support, disability services, supplemental instruction, and professional preparation take place through the Center for Academic Excellence.
 Students also have access to an online library and bookstore, technical support, faculty office hours, academic advising, and career counseling.

-Paying for the Mount Marty University Online Nurse Practitioner Certificates
+Paying for Mount Marty University Online NP Programs

 Mount Marty University online post-graduate NP certificate program tuition is listed in the tables below.
 Prospective students should contact the Division of Nursing for cost clarifications and updates.